 - Lay out the star, glue, brush, and seeds

-- Demonstrate how to make the Magic Seed Star by dipping the brush in the glue, dotting the end of each point and gently place a seed on the dots of glue.
+- Demonstrate how to make the Magic Seed Star by dipping the brush in the glue, dotting the end of each point, and gently placing a seed on the dots of glue.

-- Hand the activity over to your child so he can make his own Magic Seed Star,/li>
+- Hand the activity over to your child so he can make his own Magic Seed Star

 - Remind your child that too much glue is not good for growing

 - Find a nice sunny spot in your yard with your child

-- Dig a little hole with hands or a small shovel
+- Dig a little hole with your hands or a small shovel

-- Place the Magic Seed Star in the hole and cover with soil
+- Place the Magic Seed Star in the hole and cover it with soil

 - Wait for your seeds to sprout

 We planted our Magic Seed Star a few days ago with Calendula, a beautiful orange flower that tastes wonderful in tea too.

 Thank you for choosing to read this post today!